Tyrdall/bitlab-electron/README.md

 Answer all questions and wait for the package.json to be created.
 Use main.js as your main application.

-## Add basic functionality to your app
+### Add basic functionality to your app

 Paste the following code into your main.js:

-    'use strict'

-    // Mod of Electron
     const electron = require('electron')

-    // Module that controls the application
+    // Module to control application life.
     const app = electron.app

-    // Module to create window
-    const BrowserWindow = electron.BrowserWindow
+    // Module to create native browser window. const BrowserWindow = electron.BrowserWindow

-    // Global declaration so that main window is not GC var mainWindow
+    // Keep a global reference of the window object, if you don't, the window will
+    // be closed automatically when the JavaScript object is garbage collected. let mainWindow

+    function createWindow() {
+      // Create the browser window.
+      mainWindow = new BrowserWindow({ width: 800, height: 600 })

+      // and load the index.html of the app. mainWindow.loadURL(`file://${__dirname}/app/index.html`)

+      // Open the DevTools.
+      mainWindow.webContents.openDevTools()

+      // Emitted when the window is closed. mainWindow.on('closed', function() {
+        // Dereference the window object, usually you would store windows
+        // in an array if your app supports multi windows, this is the time
+        // when you should delete the corresponding element. mainWindow = null
+      })
+    }

+    // This method will be called when Electron has finished
+    // initialization and is ready to create browser windows.
+    // Some APIs can only be used after this event occurs. app.on('ready', createWindow)

-    // Close all windows closed
-    app.on('window-all-closed', function() {
+    // Quit when all windows are closed. app.on('window-all-closed', function() {
+      // On OS X it is common for applications and their menu bar
-      if (process.platform != 'darwin') {
+      // to stay active until the user quits explicitly with Cmd + Q if (process.platform !== 'darwin') {
         app.quit()
       }
     })

-    // Execute after completion of initialization of Electron app.on('ready', function() {
-      // Main screen display.
-You can specify the width and height of the window mainWindow = new BrowserWindow({ width: 800, height: 600 }) mainWindow.loadURL('file://' + __dirname + '/app/index.html')

-      // Close the application when the window is closed mainWindow.on('closed', function() {
-        mainWindow = null
+    app.on('activate', function() {
+      // On OS X it's common to re-create a window in the app when the
+      // dock icon is clicked and there are no other windows open. if (mainWindow === null) {
+        createWindow()
+      }
     })
-    })

-## Add your html/css/js code
+### Add your html/css/js code

 - mkdir static
 - cd static